CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 #### SYS.1.1.M26 Multi-factor authentication (C)

-There are different methods of authentication based on the following factors: knowledge, ownership, and biometric features.
+There are different methods of authentication that can be based on the following factors: knowledge, ownership, and biometric features.
 For higher protection needs, multi-factor authentication is recommended using two of the three factors.

 The most common is the use of the factors knowledge and possession.
-The authentication key is in this case in a hardware, eg. B. chip card, stored (factor possession), which can be used only after entering a PIN or a password (factor knowledge).
+The authentication key is in this case in a hardware, eg. B. chip card, stored (factor ownership), which can be used only after entering a PIN or password (factor knowledge).
 Depending on the security requirements, keys can also be stored on clients (eg notebook) or servers in the network of the institution.

 Alternatively, it may be recommended to use a Public Key Infrastructure (PKI) based on digital signatures and asymmetric cryptography techniques.
 The validity of the signatures is checked by a recognized certification authority (CA).
 The length of the key or the signature correlates with the security of the crypto method used.